 There's one more factor to consider when using manual modes: the ISO or the light sensitivity of the camera.
 Higher ISOs like 3200 allow for more light and are better for low lighting conditions.
 However, high ISO result in noise, or a grainy texture to the images.
 If the lighting is sufficient, choose a lower ISO for less noise.
 If the photos is too dim in the desired aperture and shutter settings, a higher ISO can be used.

 Many camera models use the menu or a shortcut menu to adjust the ISO.
 Some cameras have shortcut keys for adjusting the ISO.
 If you aren't sure where to set it, simply use the auto ISO setting.

-Programed mode varies slightly between different camera models.
-Some point and shoots will have a “Programed” Auto, but only let the user adjust things like ISO and white balance.
-The true Programed mode lets the user choose aperture and shutter speed in sets.
+Programmed mode varies slightly between different camera models.
+Some point and shoots will have a “Programmed” Auto, but only let the user adjust things like ISO and white balance.
+The true Programmed mode lets the user choose aperture and shutter speed in sets.
 In other words, the aperture and shutter speed change together.

 Manual Modes: Shutter Priority (S or Tv)